milkv-duo/duo-buildroot-sdk/README.md

 ```

 # Quick Start

+> [!TIP]
+> For the compilation and use methods of the SDK, you can also go to our [official documentation](https://milkv.io/docs/duo/getting-started/buildroot-sdk) for better information and eading experience.
+In addition, our official documentation website is also open source.
+If you are interested in enriching the content of the documentation or translating it into other languages, you can go to [this repository](https://github.com/milk-v/milkv.io/) submit your PR, and we will give out exquisite gifts to contributors from time to time.

 Prepare the Compilation Environment.
 Using a local Ubuntu system, the officially supported compilation environment is `Ubuntu Jammy 22.04.x amd64` only!